ratnanil/CameraTrappingSoftwareSurvey/Readme.md

 [wildlabs.net](https://www.wildlabs.net/community/thread/688) on
 2019-03-21 and shared via [Twitter](https://twitter.com/WILDLABSNET/status/1108676937868812288?s=20)
 subsequently.
-We received 31 to date (2019-04-09).
+We received 31 responses to date (2019-04-26).
 Feel free to download/pull this repo to redo the analysis with the newest responses (the RMarkdown File `Readme.Rmd` pulls the data directly from the googledoc).

 The survey consisted of four questions: